-A lot of people resort to doing side jobs and rendering long hours at the office just to have extra money for paying their debts off.
-There is nothing wrong with this, as long as you are sure that you can juggle everything and you won’t be jeopardizing your health.
+A lot of people resort to doing side jobs and rendering long hours at the office to have extra money for paying their debts off.
+There is nothing wrong with this, as long as you are sure that you can juggle everything and don’t impact your health.

-However, if you feel like your body is getting weaker by the minute and you are physically drained, then drop your extra work as soon as possible.
-Letting your health suffer is not a good idea as you might fall ill, leading to huge hospital bills.
+However, if you feel physically drained then drop the extra work as soon as possible.
+Letting your health suffer is not a good idea as you might fall ill, leading to significant and unexpected medical expenses.

-Working long hours can also take a toll on your mental health, and you probably would not be able to work effectively and efficiently because you are feeling burnt out.
+Working long hours can also take a toll on your mental health, and you may not be as effective because you feel burnt out.
 Never miss a doctor’s appointment just because you are worried about your bills adding up.
-Neglecting your well being can cause you to be buried in more debt.
+Neglecting your health can exacerbate any underlying medical conditions.

 You budget your utility bills and such, but you never include your debt payments in your monthly expenses.
 This is a huge mistake, as you can go over your allotted budget once you forget about paying your debts.

-Having a huge amount of debt can be debilitating and frustrating.
-You might feel like you are alone and that you did something horrible, but the truth is a lot of people are actually going through the same thing.
-We are not saying that having debts is totally normal and that it is okay to procure a huge amount of debt, but talking to people who are going through the same thing can definitely help.
+Having debt obligations can be debilitating and frustrating.
+You might feel like you are alone and that you did something horrible, but the truth is a lot of people are going through the same thing.
+We are not saying that having debts is normal and that it is okay to procure a huge amount of debt, but talking to people who are going through the same thing can help.